-You remove the battery so you can install the new controller.
+Remove the battery so you can install the new controller.

-- 1. Remove the controller canister's cover by pressing down on the button and sliding the cover off. - 2.
+- 1. You remove the controller canister's cover by pressing down on the button and sliding the cover off. - 2.
 Confirm that the green LED inside the controller (between the battery and the DIMMs) is off.